 We have produced influential research in the field.
-This has appeared in top scientific journals including Academy of Management Annals, Academy of Management Learning & Education, Academy of Management Review, Business & Society, Business Ethics Quarterly, Human Relations, Journal of Business Ethics, Journal of Management Studies, Journal of Marketing, Organization, Organization Science, and Organization Studies.
+This has appeared in top scientific journals including Academy of Management Annals, Academy of Management Learning & Education, Academy of Management Review, Business & Society, Business Ethics Quarterly, Human Relations, Journal of Business Ethics, Journal of Management Studies, Journal of Marketing, Organization, Organization Science, and Organisation Studies.

 The following is a selected list of our current research projects:

 Environmental and Social Responsibility in the Small and Medium Sized Enterprise Sector: Challenges and Prospects

 Socially responsible operations

 Evaluating Multi-stakeholder Initiatives and Social Licence to Operate in the Extractive Industries: An International Comparative Analysis

 Livelihood Struggles and Resistance Movements against Extractive Industries: Narratives from Brazil, Chile and India